WordPress/gutenberg/docs/rfc/block-registration.md

 It's possible to provide an object which takes the following shape:
 - `handle` (`string`) - the name of the script.
 If omitted, it will be auto-generated.
 - `dependencies` (`string[]`) - an array of registered script handles this script depends on.
-Default value: `array()`.
+Default value: `[]`.
 - `version` (`string`|`false`|`null`) - string specifying the script version number, if it has one, which is added to the URL as a query string for cache busting purposes.
 If the version is set to `false`, a version number is automatically added equal to current installed WordPress version.
 If set to `null`, no version is added.
 Default value: `false`.

 The definition is stored inside separate JSON file which ends with `.asset.json` and is located next to the JS/CSS file listed in `block.json`.
 WordPress will automatically detect this file through pattern matching.
-This option is the preferred one as we are going to provide a way to auto-generate those asset files with `@wordpress/scripts` package.
+This option is the preferred one as it is expected it will become an option to auto-generate those asset files with `@wordpress/scripts` package.

 **Example:**